 The parasympathetic nervous system (PNS) is the surveyor, conductor, captain, and boss of the body’s internal machinery.
-The health of the body is determined by the ability of these two vagus nerves to accurately, quickly, and effectively assess everything going on within moment to moment.
+The health of the body is determined by the ability of these two vagus nerves to accurately, quickly, and effectively assess everything going on from moment to moment.
 The vagus nerves assess everything we eat, say, hear, think, and do and help the body make the proper adjustments for vigorous optimal health.
-With healthy vagus nerves, the overall nervous system is stronger, faster, calmer and better equipped to handle to stress.
-Strong vagus nerves are correlated with energy, mental alertness, intelligence and vibrant functioning of the human body.
+With healthy vagus nerves, the overall nervous system is stronger, faster, calmer, and better equipped to handle stress.
+Strong vagus nerves are correlated with energy, mental alertness, intelligence, and vibrant functioning of the human body.

 Poor vagus functioning, called vagopathy or vagal tone, precedes illness.
 It also perpetuates illness and makes recovery from diseases difficult.
-Low vagus nerve function has four main manifestions on the human body that increase the risk for almost all human diseases: chronic inflammation, elevated oxidative stress, sympathetic dominance and coagulopathy.
+Low vagus nerve function has four main manifestations in the human body that increase the risk for almost all human diseases: chronic inflammation, elevated oxidative stress, sympathetic dominance, and coagulopathy.

 For this reason, Caring Medical Florida initiated a strenuous dynamic vagus nerve testing protocol to help patients assess the current status of their vagus tone and optimize recovery of it.
 The state of the nervous system is determined by its status at rest, its response to stress, and then recovery from that stress.
-The process of increasing one’s vagus nerve function is called vagofyTM.
-Since low vagal tone is associated with overall mortality one could say a person must vagofyTM or die!
-That is how important it is.
+The process of increasing one’s vagus nerve function is vital for life.

 VAGUS NERVE MEASUREMENTS

-Using high resolution ultrasound, the diameters of the right and left vagus nerves in the neck are obtained.
+Using high-resolution ultrasound, the diameters of the right and left vagus nerves in the neck are obtained.
 When the vagus nerves are degenerating, meaning neurons within the vagus nerves are dying, the diameter and the cross-sectional area diminish (much like a muscle that is atrophying).
-With proper treatment, the size the vagus nerves improves.
+With proper treatment, the size of the vagus nerves improves.

 VAGUS NERVE BLOOD FLOW